A SoCal teen made the hare-brained decision to, according to an eyewitness, flee an alleged hit-and-run and when blocked in, ran again.

 You wouldn’t think it was possible to make so many poor decisions in 90 seconds, but this Lake Elsinore teen in her clapped out Hyundai Sonata somehow does.
 Video showing the confrontation between a Dodge Journey driver, now identified as Justin Thompson, and an alleged hit-and-run suspect’s successful attempt at fleeing is going viral.

 Check out the wild video thanks to Laura Harper’s submission to Canyon Hills of Lake Elsinore below.

 Also, NBC Los Angeles caught up with the driver of that Dodge Journey with their video embedded after the Facebook video.

 Is this your angel?
 Hit and run twice.
-Waiting on police.Posted by Laurie Harper on Wednesday, October 23, 2019
+Waiting on police.由 Laurie Harper 发布于 2019年10月23日周三

-After stuffing the front end of her Hyundai Sonata in the back seats, she hops the curb in reverse, almost hits Justin filming, and drives off in a hurry.
+After stuffing the front end of her Hyundai Sonata in the back seats, she hops the curb in reverse, almost hits Justin filming, and drives off.

-The last thing she wants on her plate is two points on her record, a giant fine and losing her freedom (getting to drive wherever she wants.)
-If convicted, hit and runs with property damage and no injuries are misdemeanors in California so there’s also a possibility for jail time.
+The last thing she wants on her record is two points, a giant fine and a suspended license.
+If convicted, hit and runs with property damage and no injuries are misdemeanors in California, so there’s also a possibility for jail time.

 According to Thompson in NBC’s coverage,

 “She does a hit and run, who knows if those people were hurt, she takes off trying to do 90 MPH, there’s kids, there’s other people, and it’s just like it’s not…she needs to be held accountable for that.“

 It’s cliche to say, but driving is a privilege, not a right and comes with serious responsibility.